A Formal Comparison Between Chain of Thought and Latent Thought: Introduction

 \section{Introduction}

-Transformer~\citep{vaswani2017attention}-based large language models (LLMs) have shown strong performance across diverse tasks and have recently been extended to complex reasoning.
-Rather than directly predicting final answers, prompting LLMs to generate intermediate reasoning steps, known as \emph{Chain-of-Thought (CoT)}~\citep{wei2022chain}, has been shown to enhance reasoning capabilities.
-This naturally raises the question: \emph{why is CoT effective for complex tasks?} Recent studies have approached this question by framing reasoning as a computational problem and analyzing its complexity~\cite{feng2023towards, merrill2024the, li2024chain, nowak2024}, showing that CoT improves performance by increasing the model’s \emph{effective depth} through iterative computation, thereby enabling the solution of problems that would otherwise be infeasible.
+Transformer-based large language models (LLMs)~\cite{vaswani2017attention} have shown strong performance across diverse tasks and have recently been extended to complex reasoning.
+Rather than directly predicting final answers, generating intermediate reasoning steps, known as chain of thought (CoT)~\cite{wei2022chain}, enhances reasoning abilities.
+This naturally raises the question: \emph{why is CoT effective for complex tasks?} Recent studies have approached this question by framing reasoning as a computational problem and analyzing its complexity~\cite{feng2023towards, merrill2024the, li2024chain, nowak2024}, showing that CoT improves performance by increasing the model’s effective depth through iterative computation, thereby enabling the solution of problems that would otherwise be infeasible.

-Recent studies have proposed to enhance the expressive power of Transformer through \emph{Latent Thought reasoning}, which operates in the hidden state space rather than the linguistic space, with the potential to achieve more expressive and efficient reasoning~\citep{hao2025training, saunshi2025reasoning}.
-One prominent approach is \emph{Looped Transformer (Looped TF)}, where Transformer blocks are applied recurrently by feeding outputs back as inputs~\citep{dehghani2018universal, Lan2020ALBERT, giannou2023looped, yang2024looped, csordas2024moeut, bae2025mixture, fan2025looped, saunshi2025reasoning,snell2025scaling,chen2025inner,wang2025hierarchical}.
-Such iterative structures have been shown to empower Transformers: they are Turing complete~\citep{giannou2023looped} and universal approximators~\citep{xu2025on}.
-In addition, they achieve competitive performance with fewer parameters~\citep{Lan2020ALBERT, csordas2024moeut, bae2025mixture}, improve performance on complex reasoning tasks~\citep{saunshi2025reasoning, wang2025hierarchical}.